Table of Contents

 On Midi Controllers And Why They’re A Nightmare For Guitarists

-Guitarists often find it challenging to play MIDI controllers that are shaped like keyboards for several reasons, primarily due to the fundamental differences in playing techniques and instrument design between guitars and keyboards.
+Guitarists often find playing MIDI controllers shaped like keyboards challenging for several reasons, primarily due to the fundamental differences in playing techniques and instrument design between guitars and keyboards.
 Here’s why:

 Instrument Shape and Layout